GKodot/DiabetesPredictionApp/README.md

 ## 📌 Overview

-This project is small personal work as an **Electrical & Computer Engineering student**.
+This project is a personal work as an **Electrical & Computer Engineering student**.
 It predicts the likelihood of diabetes based on patient health data using a **decision tree model (J48)** trained in **WEKA**, with a simple MATLAB GUI.

 It’s an educational project demonstrating: